New Zealand Air Training Corps: Air Cadet Working Dress

+New Zealand disruptive pattern material was adopted as an official ATC uniform in 2002.

-In 2018 the NZCF identified that DPM was no longer a viable uniform for the Air Training Corps.
-This stemmed from the NZDF moving away from the uniform entirely.
-With there no longer being a source of NZDPM the organisation started exploring new uniforms.
+In 2018 the NZDF moved away from the disruptive pattern material so the ATC explored new uniforms.
 The product of that exploration is the 'Cadet Working Dress' (CWD).

-Intended to be introduced in late 2021 the Sea Cadet Corps and Air Training Corps have adopted a single multipurpose uniform that replaces the New Zealand Disruptive Pattern Material (DPM) currently used by the Air Training Corps as its No. 8 Field Service Uniform.
-The Air Training Corps will adopt the uniform first to free up DPM for the New Zealand Cadet Corps.
-The style of the uniform is modeled off the RNZAFs General Purpose Uniform however lacks the flame retardant feature of the RNZAF version, this isn't seen as a necessity due to cadets rarely catching fire.
-These modifications and bulk order result in a uniform that is practically affordable to the organisation.
-The Sea Cadet variant will retain the darker blue colour of the RNZN General Working Dress, by be identical otherwise.
+Intended to be introduced in late 2021, the New Zealand Sea Cadet Corps and ATC have a new single multipurpose uniform.
+The ATC was to adopt the uniform first to free up remaining disruptive pattern material for the New Zealand Cadet Corps.
+The style of the new uniform was modeled on the RNZAF's General Purpose Uniform but was not made of fire-retardant fabric as cadets' risk of fire was lower.
+These modifications and bulk ordering made the uniform affordable to the organisation.
+The Sea Cadet retained the darker blue colour of the Royal New Zealand Navy's General Working Dress, but was otherwise identical.

-Cadets and Officers will be issued a set of Cadet Working Dress upon being issued their general purpose uniform (No. 6 GP) as part of the integrated logistics platform that will see new cadets issued a 'pack' of equipment and uniform from New Zealand Cadet Forces Headquarters.
+Cadets and Officer are issued a 'pack' of equipment and uniform from New Zealand Cadet Forces Headquarters that includes their general purpose uniform (No. 6 GP).

-As well as the key components (Shirt, Pants, Boots), the New Zealand Cadet Forces intends to role out accessories such as matching rain jackets for cadets to either be supplied with outright, or purchase through the NZCF directly.
-More accessories are yet to be announced however warm weather equipment such as jerseys, wind breakers, and high visibility vests have been speculated by NZCF personnel.
+As well as the key components of shirt, pants and boots, the New Zealand Cadet Forces also intend to roll out accessories such as rain jackets, either to be supplied or purchased through the NZCF.
+More accessories are yet to be announced but warm weather equipment such as jerseys, wind breakers, and high visibility vests have been speculated by NZCF personnel.

-The supplier for the Cadet Working Dress is based in Fiji.
-As a result, the 2021 outbreak of COVID-19 production and shipping of CWDs was reduced, delaying the introduction of the uniform.
+The supplier for the Cadet Working Dress was based in Fiji, and introduction of the uniform was delayed by the COVID-19 pandemic in Fiji.

-Role out of the uniform commenced in July 2021, with more than 300 personnel receiving their uniform by 18 July.
-By 11 August every Squadron in the South Island had been equipped with Cadet Working Dress with the issuing of CWD to commence in the North Island (Central and Northern Area) shortly thereafter.
+Roll out of the uniform commenced in July 2021, with more than 300 personnel receiving their uniform by 18 July.
+By 11 August every Squadron in the South Island had been equipped with Cadet Working Dress with squadrons in the North Island to follow shortly after.

 Unit Recognition Patches

-Subject to approval by the Commandant NZCF, Units are authorized to design and produce Unit Recognition Patches (URP) for their personnel to wear.
-For the Air Training Corps, authorized Unit Recognition Patches are square 80mm x 80mm patches fastened by Velcro to Cadet Working Dress.
+Subject to approval by the Commandant NZCF, Units are authorised to design and produce Unit Recognition Patches (URP) for their personnel to wear.
+For the ATC, authorised Unit Recognition Patches are square 80 mm x 80 mm patches fastened by Velcro to Cadet Working Dress.

-Unit Recognition Patches may only be worn by members belonging to that particular unit.
-Although they're commonly gifted to other units as signs of goodwill and friendship.
+Unit Recognition Patches are commonly gifted to other units as signs of goodwill and friendship but they may only be worn by members belonging to that particular unit.
 The New Zealand Cadet Forces operate the NZCF logo as a recognition patch, although these are only worn by personnel attached to Headquarters NZCF, or Cadet Force Training and Support Units (CFTSUs).